-The NSW Government is reforming the compliance funding system as part of reforms to build a faster, simpler, modern and fair planning system that makes things happen.
+The NSW Government is shaping the compliance funding framework as part of reforms to build a faster and simpler planning system.

-A compliance cost notice allows councils to recover the reasonable cost and expenses that they have incurred in connection with compliance activities.
+A compliance cost notice allows councils to recover the reasonable cost and expenses they have incurred from compliance activities.

-The NSW Government has made changes to these notices to make cost recovery easier for certain council enforcement activities.
+The NSW Government has updated this framework to make cost recovery easier.

-This new framework provides councils with the resources needed to ensure builders are following the rules, while minimising the impact on those who seek to do the right thing.
+These changes ensure councils have the resources they need to ensure builders are following the rules, while minimising the impact on those seeking to do the right thing.

 The new framework means councils will now:

 The NSW Government acknowledges the important role councils play in ensuring compliance with planning law at the local level.

 We will keep working with councils and stakeholders to ensure council compliance functions are well funded and efficiencies are realised.

 Please read the frequently asked questions (PDF, 87 KB)

 Page last updated: 02/03/2022